Sicilian Expedition

-The Sicilian Expedition was an Athenian military expedition to Sicily, which took place from 415–413 BC during the Peloponnesian War between Athens on one side and Sparta, Syracuse and Corinth on the other.
-The expedition ended in a devastating defeat for the Athenian forces, severely affecting Athens.
+The Sicilian Expedition was an Athenian military campaign in Sicily from 415 to 413 BC during the Peloponnesian War.
+It pitted Athens and its allies against Syracuse, supported by Sparta and Corinth.
+The expedition ended in a devastating defeat for the Athenians and severely weakened their position in the war.

-The expedition was hampered from the outset by uncertainty in its purpose and command structure—political maneuvering in Athens swelled a lightweight force of twenty ships into a massive armada, and the expedition's primary proponent, Alcibiades, was recalled from command to stand trial before the fleet even reached Sicily.
-Still, the Athenians achieved early successes.
-Syracuse, the most powerful state in Sicily, responded exceptionally slowly to the Athenian threat and, as a result, was almost completely invested before the arrival of reinforcements in the form of Spartan general Gylippus, who galvanized its inhabitants into action.
-From that point forward, however, as the Athenians ceded the initiative to their newly energized opponents, the tide of the conflict shifted.
-A massive reinforcing armada from Athens briefly gave the Athenians the upper hand once more, but a disastrous failed assault on a strategic high point and several crippling naval defeats damaged the Athenian soldiers' ability to continue fighting and maintain morale.
-The Athenians attempted a last-ditch evacuation from Syracuse.
-The evacuation failed, and nearly the entire expedition was captured or was destroyed in Sicily.
+The expedition was hampered from the outset by uncertainty over its objectives and command structure.
+Political manoeuvring in Athens expanded an originally modest force of twenty ships into a massive armada, while the expedition's principal advocate, Alcibiades, was recalled to Athens to stand trial before the fleet had even reached Sicily.
+Despite these setbacks, the Athenians achieved early successes.
+Syracuse, the most powerful state in Sicily, responded slowly to the threat and was nearly surrounded and besieged before the arrival of reinforcements under the Spartan general Gylippus, who galvanised the city's resistance.
+Thereafter, the Athenians gradually lost the initiative.
+Although a large reinforcing armada from Athens briefly restored their advantage, a disastrous assault on a strategic high point and a series of crippling naval defeats undermined both their military effectiveness and morale.
+A final attempt to evacuate the army failed, and nearly the entire expeditionary force was killed, captured, or sold into slavery.

-The effects of the defeat were immense.
-Two hundred ships and thousands of soldiers, an appreciable portion of Athens' total manpower, were lost in a single stroke.
-The city's enemies on the mainland and in Persia were encouraged to take action, and rebellions broke out in the Aegean.
-Some historians consider the defeat to have been the turning point in the war, though Athens continued to fight for another decade.
-Thucydides observed that contemporary Greeks were shocked not that Athens eventually fell after the defeat, but rather that it fought on for as long as it did, so devastating were the losses suffered.
-Athens managed to recover remarkably well from the expedition materially, the principal issue being the loss of manpower rather than the loss of ships.
+The consequences of the defeat were immense.
+Two hundred ships and thousands of soldiers, a significant portion of Athens' military resources, were lost in a single campaign.
+The disaster encouraged Athens' enemies in mainland Greece and Persia to intensify their efforts against the city, while revolts broke out among Athenian allies in the Aegean.
+Some historians regard the expedition's failure as the turning point of the war, although Athens continued fighting for another decade.
+Thucydides observed that contemporaries were astonished not that Athens eventually lost the war, but that it was able to continue fighting for so long after suffering such catastrophic losses.
+Although Athens rebuilt much of its fleet, the loss of experienced soldiers and sailors proved far more difficult to replace.